TanapolHongsuwan/ROS_project/README.md

 4. Move to the scripts file, make, install modules, and change permissions

-		$ cd src/wave/scripts/
+		$ cd src/project2/

-		$ bash setup.bash

 5. Set the permission

-		$ bash permission.bash
+		$ sudo chmod u+x topic_publisher.py

+		$ sudo chmod u+x topic_subscriber.py

 ### Run

 ## About the Project

-This is my first project using ROS (ROS1) with Raspberry Pi based on Prof. Ryuichi Ueda's template code, learning about Publisher and Subscriber on Ubuntu.
+This is my first project using ROS (ROS1) recorded sound based on Prof. Ryuichi Ueda's template code, learning about Publisher and Subscriber on Ubuntu.
 Hopefully, the template would be useful somehow in a next ROS project in the future.

 ## Preference